mikulash/ai-classroom-conversation-partner/packages/frontend-utils/README.md

 # Frontend utils

-common utilities for web, tauri projects
+Clients for calling backend services and i18n translations and utilities.
-Clients for calling backend services
+Used in web and tauri projects.